thealfredsecure/secode/INSTALL.md

 ## 2. PIP

-For many, the simple approach is to first install Python (2.7 or something reasonable in the 3.X series).
+For many, the simple approach is to first install Python 3.X series.
 Then use `pip` to install Secode
 (this will normally download the package):